Variability Catalog of Stars Observed During the TESS Prime Mission: Results

 \subsection{Variability Catalog}

-Tables~\ref{tab:1peak}--\ref{tab:ACF} list the \nSine\ stars that are significantly variable when described by a simple sinusoidal function, \nDsine\ stars that exhibit double-sinusoidal variability, and \nACF\ stars that are otherwise strictly periodic and best characterized with the ACF, for a total of \nTotal\ unique stars that are included in the variability catalog as a whole.
+Tables~\ref{tab:1peak}--\ref{tab:ACF} list the \nSine\ stars that are significantly variable when described by a simple sinusoidal function (\nSineSig\ stars with $>$0.1 normalized power), \nDsine\ stars that exhibit double-sinusoidal variability, and \nACF\ stars that are otherwise strictly periodic and best characterized with the ACF, for a total of \nTotal\ unique stars that are included in the variability catalog as a whole.
 The variability period ($P_\mathrm{var}$) and normalized power (or correlation) are determined from the LS periodogram (or ACF).
 The amplitude ($A$) and time of maximum flux ($T_0$) of the light curve modulations---and the corresponding reduced chi-squared statistic ($\chi_\nu^2$)---are measured from the best-fit single- or double-sinusoidal function.
-The \tess\ magnitude ($T_\mathrm{mag}$), stellar effective temperature ($T_\mathrm{eff}$), and stellar radius ($R_*$) are taken from the TICv8 catalog \citep{Stassun18, Stassun19} when available, and we calculate stellar luminosities ($L_*$) using the reported radii and temperatures. \autoref{tab:1peak}, in particular, includes variability that was detected with at least 0.001 normalized power ($\sim$70,000 stars), but we hold the highest confidence in the variability of stars with $>$0.1 normalized power ($\sim$20,000 stars).
+The \tess\ magnitude ($T_\mathrm{mag}$), stellar effective temperature ($T_\mathrm{eff}$), and stellar radius ($R_*$) are taken from the TICv8 catalog \citep{Stassun18, Stassun19} when available, and we calculate stellar luminosities ($L_*$) using the reported radii and temperatures.
+The online version of the machine-readable catalog includes several additional informational columns including uncertainties from the sinusoidal fitting, metrics for goodness-of-fit, and all of the contents of the TICv8 catalog for these stars (including coordinates). \autoref{tab:1peak}, in particular, includes variability that was detected with at least 0.01 normalized power ($\sim$68,000 stars), but we hold the highest confidence in the variability of stars with $>$0.1 normalized power ($\sim$30,000 stars).
 The figures and results that follow only include variable stars that were detected with at least 0.1 normalized power (\nTotalSig\ stars).
-Tables~\ref{tab:1peak}--\ref{tab:ACF} are available in the machine-readable format and figures showing the light curve, LS periodogram, and phase-folded light curve (e.g., see Figures~\ref{fig:ex_1peak}--\ref{fig:ex_ACF}) for each star in the variability catalog are available as a High-Level Science Product (HLSP) on MAST.
+Tables~\ref{tab:1peak}--\ref{tab:ACF} are available in the machine-readable format and figures showing the light curve, LS periodogram, and phase-folded light curve (e.g., see Figures~\ref{fig:ex_1peak}--\ref{fig:ex_ACF}) for each star in the variability catalog are available as a High-Level Science Product (HLSP) on MAST: \dataset[DOI: 10.17909/f8pz-vj63]{http://dx.doi.org/10.17909/f8pz-vj63}.\footnote{\url{https://archive.stsci.edu/hlsp/tess-svc}}